Integration

 Other: Countries, Country Milestones, Protocol Deviations, Safety Events, Contacts, Action Items

-Q.14 How does the integration setup and configuration process work?
+How does the integration setup and configuration process work?

-- Requirements gathering via a questionnaire.
+- Requirements gathering via questionnaire

-- Access to client test and production environments.
+- Access to client test and production environments

-- Validation using a checklist and internal testing in staging.
+- Validation and internal testing

-The full process usually spans 4–6 weeks depending on complexity
+The full process usually spans 4–6 weeks, depending on complexity.

-Q.15 How are support and monitoring managed post-deployment?
+How are support and monitoring managed post-deployment?